9 Common Pottery Wheel Mistakes and How to Fix Them

 - Don’t apply too much force.

-- When you feel your fingers start to dry up, dip it again into the bowl or pail of water.
+- When you feel your fingers start to dry up, dip them again into the bowl or pail of water.

 - Repeat the process until you reach near the bottom of the Clay.

-- Beginners should always measure with a needle tool to make sure they don’t go down too far.
+- Beginners should always use a needle tool to ensure they don’t go down too far.

-Opening up your Clay takes a little practice but is easy to do once you get the feel of the Wheel and the Clay.
-Pottery may seem like physical activity, but the secret is to be patient.
+Opening up your Clay takes a little practice, but is easy once you get the feel of the Wheel and the Clay.
+Pottery may seem like a physical activity, but the secret is patience.
 Professional potters don’t mold Clay with force; they let the rotation and gravity do the work.

 Mistake #8: Wheel Speed (Too Slow or Too Fast)

-When it comes to the speed of the Wheel, one speed does not fit all.
+When it comes to Wheel speed, one speed does not fit all.
 Different speeds are used for several reasons.
 When you’re new at making Pottery, you can either take off like a bullet or go so slow it’s hard to create anything.
 Throwing on the Wheel becomes much easier when it Rotates at the Proper Speed at the Proper Time.

-When learning how to throw on the Wheel, sometimes we can go too slow or way too fast.
+When learning to throw on the Wheel, we sometimes go too slow or way too fast.
 Countless times I would either hear the teacher say, “slow down your Wheel,” or “if you go any slower, your Wheel will stop.”

 Too Slow